How does LooLa produce its own green energy?

 • First we discovered that mixing genders in every department was great for morale: both men and women said they enjoyed work better if there was a gender mix and the women loved trying their hand at “typical men jobs”.

-• Second, the LooLa ladies took the lead in the “trash for cash” program in which they, together with our guests, collect plastic from the beach and then recycle this plastic into cute ornaments.
+• Second, LooLa female staff took the lead in the “trash for cash” program in which they, together with our guests, collect plastic from the beach and then recycle this plastic into cute ornaments.
 This project unleashed creativity and a wonderful team spirit, and self-confidence and team spirit started to soar.

 • Third, we asked each of the LooLa staff to write a brief story about themselves, including their favorite animal, their favorite UN SDG, what makes them happy, scared, or sad, and we then put these personal stories in the restaurant.
 These stories now inspire many great conversations, as guests want to know more about the staff, and subsequently share their own life experiences, discovering that, deep down, there is far more that binds us together than what sets us apart.